Kirksville Daily Express: History

-Early notable events in the newspapers' history include joining the United Press Association in 1915 and the coming of news via teletypewriter in 1928.
+Early notable events in the newspaper's history include joining the United Press Association in 1915 and the coming of news via teletypewriter in 1928.
 After working out of a number of rented building spaces for the first several years, in 1930 E. E. Swain constructed an art deco style building in downtown Kirksville.
-It, along with an addition constructed in 1964 to house an offset printer, continues to serve as the Express offices.
-Following Swain's death in 1972 ownership and operation of the newspaper passed to his son E. E. Swain, Jr.
+It, along with an addition constructed in 1964 to house an offset printing press, continued to serve as the Express offices until 2021.
+Following Swain's death in 1972 ownership and operation of the newspaper passed to his son, E. E. Swain Jr.

 In 1990 the Daily Express was sold to American Publishing Company, although a Swain, E. E.'s grandson Tony, still remained as pressroom supervisor.
 Gatehouse Media (formerly Liberty Media Group) assumed operation of the newspaper in 1998.
-Faced with an aging offset press needing upgrade and growing consolidation in the newspaper industry, the decision was made in December, 2010 to shift printing of the Kirksville Daily Express to a sister Gatehouse Media operation in Hannibal, Missouri.
-Other than printing however all operations remain in Kirksville.
+Faced with an aging offset press needing upgrade and growing consolidation in the newspaper industry, the decision was made in December 2010 to shift printing of the Kirksville Daily Express to a sister Gatehouse Media operation in Hannibal, Missouri.
+Other than printing, however, all operations remain in Kirksville.

 In August 2021, Gannett (formerly Gatehouse) sold the newspaper to Phillips Media Group.
 The newspaper was sold again in August 2024 to Carpenter Media Group.